-Maximizing CLTV from new fibre deployments at shortest route within an optimal budget
+Maximizing CLV from new fibre deployments at shortest route within an optimal budget

 Given an undirected graph with non-negative edge weights and a subset of vertices, usually referred to as terminals, the Steiner tree problem in graphs requires a tree of minimum weight that contains all terminals.